 To better get rid of your debt it’s important to get an overall picture of your financial health.

 This really means figuring out how much debt you have from all your different debt accounts.
-If you do not have a starting point, how can you get out of debt in the long term?
+Think about it, if you do not have a starting point, how can you get out of debt in the long term?

-If you don’t know your credit score, you can use free services like Credit Karma that gives you your score for free.
+If you don’t know your credit score, you can use free services like SoFi Relay which gives you your score for free.
 You can find out your score in under a minute!

 4. Steady Thoughts Win the Race for Paying Off Debt Fast